-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report for the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial report of the current period.
 These matters were addressed in the context of our audit of the financial report, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key Audit Matter How we addressed the Key Audit Matter Revenue recognition Refer to Note 1 and Note 4 The sale of goods are recognised as revenue when the goods have been utilised by the customer.
+Key Audit Matter How we addressed the Key Audit Matter Revenue recognition Refer to Note 1 and Note 4 The sale of goods are recognised as revenue when the goods have been utilised by, or delivered to, the customer.
 As revenue from the sale of goods is a significant balance in the financial report, and impacts the reported loss for the year, we have focused particular audit attention on revenue recognition.
-Obtained an understanding of the key controls management has in place to ensure appropriate recognition of revenue for the sale of goods and tested this process for a sample of sales throughout the year.
-Tested a sample of invoices raised in the months of June 2019 and July 2019 to ensure that the revenue was recognised in the correct period.
+We performed the following key procedures: Obtained an understanding of the key controls management has in place to ensure appropriate recognition of revenue for the sale of goods and tested this process for a sample of sales throughout the year.
+Tested a sample of invoices raised in the months of June 2020 and July 2020 to ensure that the revenue was recognised in the correct period.
 Assessed the movement of individual revenue line items to ensure that the movements are reasonable and within our expectations when compared to movements in inventory.
-Research and development tax offset Refer to Note 5 and Note 8 Under the research and development (R&D) Tax Incentive scheme, the Consolidated entity is entitled to receive a 43.5% refundable tax offset of eligible expenditure if its turnover is less than \$20 million per annum provided it is not controlled by income tax exempt entities.
+Research and development tax offset Refer to Note 5 and Note 8 Under the research and development (R&D) tax incentive scheme, the Consolidated entity is entitled to receive a 43.5% refundable tax offset of eligible expenditure if its turnover is less than \$20 million per annum, and it is not controlled by income tax exempt entities.
+The R&D plan is filed with AusIndustry in the following financial year, and based on this filing, the Consolidated entity receives the incentive in cash.
+The Consolidated entity prepared an estimate of its total R&D expenditure to determine the potential claim under the R&D tax incentive legislation.
+As at 30 June 2020, the Consolidated entity had an estimated claim of \$353,443 for the year.
+The R&D tax incentive is a key audit matter due to the size of the balance and because judgement and interpretation of the R&D tax legislation is required by the Consolidated entity to assess the eligibility of the R&D expenditure under the scheme.
 We performed the following key procedures: Agreed the estimate made in the previous year to the amount of cash received after lodgement of the R&D tax claim.
+Compared the nature of R&D expenditure included in the current year estimate to the prior year estimate.
+Tested a sample of R&D expenses for eligibility under the R&D Tax Incentive scheme.
+Compared the amount of eligible expenditures used to calculate the estimate to the expenditure recorded in the general ledger.
+Inspected copies of relevant documents lodged with the ATO related to historic claims.
+Reviewed the related financial statement disclosures.